Sarang Community Church of Southern California

 Sarang Community Church of Southern California is a Presbyterian Church in America (PCA) Korean-American church located in Anaheim, California.
 Sarang has more than 10,000 church attenders.
-Some statistics estimate about 11,000 members.
-It is the largest Korean church outside of Korea (Republic of), as well as the largest Asian church outside Asia.
+Some statistics estimate about 11,000 attenders.
+It is the largest Korean church outside of Korea, as well as the largest Asian church outside Asia.
 In addition, Sarang is the largest congregation within the Presbyterian Church in America.
-"Sarang" (사랑) is Korean for "love."
+Sarang (사랑) is Korean for "love".

 Sa-Rang Community Church was founded in 1988 by Rev. Oh Jung-hyun.

-In 2003 Pastor Oh accepted his call to a megachurch in Seoul, Korea of the same name, Sarang Community Church.
-In 2004, Rev. SeungWook Kim (Daniel Kim) was called from Korean United Church, (PCA) and installed as the new pastor.
+In 2003 Pastor Oh moved to a megachurch in Seoul, Korea, of the same name, Sarang Community Church.
+In 2004, Rev. SeungWook Kim (Daniel Kim) moved from Korean United Church, (PCA) and installed as the new pastor.

-In 2011, Pastor Kim accepted his call to pastor a church in Korea called Hallelujah Community Church.
-In 2012, Rev. ChangSoo Roh was called from Korean Central Presbyterian Church, (PCA) and installed as the new pastor.
+In 2011, Pastor Kim moved to a church in Korea called Hallelujah Community Church.
+In 2012, Rev. ChangSoo Roh came from Korean Central Presbyterian Church (PCA) and became the new pastor.